Informatics Scientists and Software Developers

 Tongan Zhao, M.S.

-Tongan received his B.S. in chemical engineering from the Zhengzhou University in China and an M.S. in computer science at the University of Missouri–Kansas City.
-He currently works on full-stack development of the Tox21 Gateway and COVID-19 OpenData Portal.
-His work focuses on full-stack web application development, data management and application programming interface development.
+Tongan received his B.S. in chemical engineering from the Zhengzhou University (China) and an M.S. in computer science at the University of Missouri–Kansas City.
+He currently works on full stack development of the Toxicology in the 21st Century (Tox21) Gateway and COVID-19 OpenData Portal.
+His work focuses on full stack web application development, data management and application programming interface development.

 Dammika Nandanie Amugoda, M.S.